 - The pupil premium funding is not simply used for catch-up funding but is also used on maximising readiness for success for those working or at above age-related expectations

 - Lunchtime and afterschool clubs provision to support with homework

 - Financial support for curriculum linked trips and extra-curricular activities

 - Sports Participation

 The governors will ensure that there is an annual statement to parents outlining how the Pupil Premium funding has been used to address the issue of closing the gap for socially disadvantaged students.
-This will alongside a provision map for Pupil Premium be posted on the Twickenham Academy website.
+This will alongside a provision map for Pupil Premium be posted on the Twickenham School website.
 It will be the responsibility of the Headteacher to produce a report for the Governing Body that will include:

 - The progress made towards closing the gap, by year group, for disadvantaged students.

 - An outline of the provision made during the term since the last report.

 - An evaluation of the cost effectiveness, in terms of the progress made by the students receiving a particular provision, when compared with other forms of support.